zhangqiangming/zhangqiangming.github.io/_pages/about.md

 <!-- 🔥 -->
 # 🔥 News
-- *2025.10*: &nbsp;🌻🎉 Our paper [SSFusion]() has been accepted to ICDE 2026 (The 42st IEEE International Conference on Data Engineering ).
+- *2025.10*: &nbsp;🌻🎉 Our paper [SSFusion]() has been accepted to ICDE2026 (The 42st IEEE International Conference on Data Engineering ).
 I am the first author of this work.
 - *2025.07*: &nbsp;🌻🎉 I was awarded the HPDC2025 International Conference Travel Award (1,600 USD).
-- *2025.04*: &nbsp;🌻🎉 Our paper [ResiReduce]() has been accepted to Euro-Par 2025 (European Conference on Parallel and Distributed Computing).
+- *2025.04*: &nbsp;🌻🎉 Our paper [ResiReduce]() has been accepted to Euro-Par2025 (The 31st International European Conference on Parallel and Distributed Computing).
 I contributed as the second author.
-- *2025.03*: &nbsp;🌻🎉 Our paper [SAFusion]() has been accepted to HPDC 2025 (ACM Symposium on High-Performance Parallel and Distributed Computing).
+- *2025.03*: &nbsp;🌻🎉 Our paper [SAFusion]() has been accepted to HPDC2025 (The 34th ACM International Symposium on High-Performance Parallel and Distributed Computing).
 I am the first author of this work.
 - *2024.12*: &nbsp;🌻🎉 Our project won the First Prize in the 2nd National Information Storage Competition.
 - *2024.06*: &nbsp;🌻🎉 I was awarded the HPDC2024 International Conference Travel Award (850 USD).
-- *2024.04*: &nbsp;🌻🎉 Our paper [ADTopk]() has been accepted to HPDC 2024 (ACM Symposium on High-Performance Parallel and Distributed Computing).
+- *2024.04*: &nbsp;🌻🎉 Our paper [ADTopk]() has been accepted to HPDC2024 (The 33rd International Symposium on High-Performance Parallel and Distributed Computing).
 I am the first author of this work.